rtmigo/getgh/README.md

 ```

 Or pipe to other process.
 For example, extract the tar contents
-in the current working directory:
+to the current working directory:

 ```bash
 getgh https://github.com/user/repo/archive.tar.gz | tar -xz